 Beyond Computers.
-The privacy report identifies the chief threats to privacy in modern Australia.
+The privacy report of the Australian Law Reform Commission identifies the chief threats to privacy in modern Australia.
 They are:

-- . new surveillance technology, telephone taps, listening devices and hidden cameras; but also - . growing official powers of intrusion; - . new invasive business practices; - . new information technology, computers linked by telecommunications.
+- new surveillance technology, telephone taps, listening devices and hidden cameras;

+but also

+- . growing official powers of intrusion;

+- . new invasive business practices;

+- . new information technology, computers linked by telecommunications.